WildBoni/advent-of-code/README.md

   - tests/test folder with a predefined test.
 - Start coding in TypeScript with hot reload: `npm run dev`.
 - Set your puzzleDay variable inside index.ts and start coding your solution inside days/day folder.
-- Write your test and run them:
+- Write your test and run them (working in Unix environment - Windows compatibility needs to be fixed!):
-  - `npm run ` will run every test
+  - `npm run test` will run every test
   - `DAY=1 npm run test-day` will run tests for day 1
 - That's it: happy coding!